Jesse1786/portfolio-site/README.md

-## Portfolio v1.0
+## Portfolio v1.1
-My first portfolio site built while learning about React.
-Many more improvements to come as I get more experienced.
+Portfolio site that I built while learning about React.

 ## Prerequisites
 - Node.js

 ## Installation
 1. Clone the latest version on main branch
-2. Run `npm i` in the root repository
+2. CD into the root repository
+3. Run `npm i` to install dependencies
-3. Run the web server with `npm run dev`
+4. Run `npm run dev` to start the web server

 ## Usage
 - Navigate to http://localhost:3000 on your web browser.